 TrimFit is a weight loss supplement sold by a brand called Yū.
-The company claims that their supplement is “that energy giver, fat burner, excess calorie avoider, and mood enhancer that you need it [their typo, not ours] your life right now.”
+The company claims that their supplement is “that energy giver, fat burner, excess calorie avoider, and mood enhancer that you need in your life right now.”

-But does TrimFit contain research-backed ingredients for weight loss, or are these just marketing claims?
-Does the supplement contain any questionable additive ingredients?
+But does TrimFit contain research-backed ingredients for weight loss?
+Does the supplement contain any unhealthy ingredients?
 How do real users rate and describe its effects?
 And does TrimFit cause side effects?

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in TrimFit based on medical studies to give our take on whether or not the supplement is likely to be effective for weight loss.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in TrimFit to give our take on whether or not the supplement is likely to be effective for weight loss, and whether or not it's healthy.

-We’ll also feature unsponsored customer reviews and discuss side effects.
+We’ll also feature real TrimFit customer reviews and discuss the potential for side effects.

 Ingredient Analysis

-The active ingredients in TrimFit are shown above.
+The active ingredients in TrimFit are shown below:

 Dietary fiber intake predicts weight loss according to a medical review published in The Journal of Nutrition.